The-Poolz/LockDealNFT.InvestProvider/README.md

     struct Pool {
-        uint256 maxAmount; // The maximum amount of tokens that can be invested in the pool uint256 leftAmount; // The amount of tokens left to invest in the pool }
+        uint256 maxAmount; // The maximum amount of tokens that can be invested in the pool uint256 leftAmount; // The amount of tokens left to invest in the pool bool isWrapped; // Whether the pool is wrapped }
 ```